We eat meat sometimes. Even though we’re Buddhist.

 We have met many people who are surprised at this, believing that all Buddhists are vegetarians.
 This is not actually the case; although some schools of Buddhism practice vegetarianism; it is not forbidden to eat meat in Theravada Buddhism.
 This article is an attempt at clearing away some of the confusion around this topic.

 As Buddhist practitioners, there are five rules, or principals of morality, that we follow very seriously.
-They are called the Five Precepts and there is full explanation of them in this article, but briefly they are: No stealing, no lying, no alcohol or drug, no sexual misconduct (in our community we are also celibate with no sexual activity) and no killing.
+They are called the Five Precepts and there is full explanation of them in this article, but briefly they are: No stealing, no lying, no alcohol or drug, no sexual misconduct (in this community we are also celibate with no sexual activity) and no killing.

 And so, no matter how inconvenient it is for us; we do not kill – if we have an apple that has a worm in it we carefully cut around it; if there are bugs eating our potato plants, we go and pick them off, one by one, and bring them elsewhere rather than using any lethal method to harm them.
 In growing our own food and keeping to the precept of non-killing as we do so, we have the joy of being able to directly give “freedom from danger, freedom from animosity, freedom from oppression, to uncountably many living beings.”

 Even if it’s the end of the world and we are lost in the woods in winter with no other food to survive, we will choose to die rather than take the life of other living creatures to feed ourselves.
 That is how strong the commitment to keeping this precept is.

 And yet, this does not extend to vegetarianism.
 Somebody who protests the act of killing by refusing to eat meat is considered no more moral in this teaching than somebody who accepts to eat whatever is put on their plate.

 This is not without reason, and the reason is not that we think there is nothing wrong with the meat industry, nor is it that we are simply too lazy or too fond of meat to give it up.